schibsted/spid-tech-docs/resources/articles/mobile/login.md

 SPiD Web->Webview: Returns a SPiD session cookie and redirects user to redirect uri provided
 ```

-How you authenticate your app in the login step to (TODO add link) /oauth/token as shown above depends on what grant type you use.
+How you authenticate your app in the login step to /oauth/token as shown above depends on what grant type you use.
 The grant types supported by SPiD are:

 # :tabs